nealcaren/fightordie/Volumes/37/03/patient_asses.md

 # Patient Asses (1930)

 I met my friend one morning on Seventh Avenue as we were hurrying opposite ways to our work.
 She asked:

-“Did you attend Smuts lecture?”
+"Did you attend Smuts lecture?"

 I did not.

-She said: “He does not strike me as sincere.”
+She said: "He does not strike me as sincere.""

 I quite agreed with her.